benjha/nvrapids_olcf/dask-cuda-batch/README.md

 You might need to adapt these steps according to your needs, but it is desirable not to run dask-scheduler nor dask-cuda-workers in SUMMIT's login nodes.

 ### Step 1.
+Launching the dask-scheduler and dask-cuda-workers

-The next script launches the dask-scheduler in a batch node and two dask-cuda-workers in two compute nodes:
+The next script launches the dask-scheduler in a batch node and two dask-cuda-workers in two compute nodes,

 ```
 #!/usr/bin/env bash